eclipse-theia/theia/doc/Developing.md

 This command starts the backend application, a small web server and a browser tab with the frontend.

-If you rebuild native node packages for electron then rollback these changes before starting the browser example by running from the root directory:
+If you rebuild native Node.js packages for Electron then rollback these changes before starting the browser example by running from the root directory:

     yarn run rebuild:browser

-## Run the electron-based example application
+## Run the Electron-based example application

 From the root directory run:

     yarn run rebuild:electron

-This command rebuilds native node packages against the version of node used by electron.
+This command rebuilds native Node.js packages against the version of Node.js used by Electron.

 It can also be started from the examples/electron directory with: